 Amy has served as Rare Books and Manuscripts Archivist since 2015.
 She holds an MSLIS with a Certificate in Special Collections from University of Illinois Urbana-Champaign and a BA in English from Northland College.
 She has served on committees with the Midwest Archives Conference, the Society of American Archivists, and the Rare Books and Manuscripts Section of the Association of College and Research Libraries.

 Part of the processing team, Carson joined Special Collections and University Archives in 2019.
 As a Processing Archivist, they work to make collections available to researchers at ISU and around the world, arranging and describing physical and digital materials according to local methods and professional best practices.
 Carson earned their MSIS from the University of Texas, with endorsements of specialization in digital archives and digital collections design.

-Olivia is the reference coordinator and joined SCUA in 2017.
-In her role, she is responsible for answering the majority of reference questions and ushering photoduplication, AV, and image request orders through the system.
+Olivia is the reference and instruction archivist and joined SCUA in 2017.
+In her role, she is responsible for coordinating the SCUA instruction program, answering the majority of reference questions and ushering photoduplication, AV, and image request orders through the system.
 She loves to connect patrons to the sources and information they are looking for.
 Olivia also assists in coordinating the schedule and services in the reading room.
 Olivia earned a BA in history and political science from the University of Iowa and an MLIS from the University of Illinois, Urbana-Champaign.

 Lead Processing Archivist

 Rosalie has served as the Lead Processing Archivist since joining Iowa State University in 2017.
 In her position, she is responsible for arrangement and description of all collections, regardless of format.
 She implements standards and methodologies to make collections available to researchers and manage collections as effectively as possible.